 Eat plenty of vegetables like broccoli, cauliflowers, spinach, and the likes; they make up for many volumes, fill your stomach, and have next to 0 calories.

 Mix your veggies with high-quality proteins like tuna, chicken breast, or fish to feed your muscles while on restricted calories, and make sure to eat more at breakfast than at lunch

 Have just a small meal for dinner at least 2 hours before going to bed so it will not sit in your stomach while asleep, and your body will then use its fat storage to burn calories at night time.

 Workouts To Lose Belly Fat

-This is because interval training not only does raise metabolism while you exercise but also for many hours afterward, keeping your body in fat torching mode.
-As far as resistance training is concerned, you should strive to implement back to back sets non stop for all major body parts.
+This is because interval training not only does raise metabolism while you exercise but also for many hours afterward, keeping your body in fat-torching mode.
+Regarding resistance training, it would help if you strived to implement back-to-back sets non-stop for all major body parts.

 A full-body workout with sets performed in sequence without rest between body parts (or the shorter rest you can get away with) will tax your system like no other method and quick start your metabolism like never before.

 Remember, check your doctor first for an all-clear, then hone in gradually and have the guidance of a professional trainer or gym instructor as interval training can be very demanding on your body, especially if you are unfit.

 However, even by just changing your eating habits and food selection, reducing calories, and better structuring meal times, you will see your stubborn belly and body fat steadily shrinking before your eyes.